voxeet/comms-sdk-react-native/docs/enums/internal.RTCPMode.md

 • **WORST** = `"worst"`

-Adjusts the transmission bitrate to the receiver who has the worst network conditions
+Adjusts the transmission bitrate to the receiver who has the worst network conditions.